 Your contribution will be greatly appreciated if you can support them or even shop their merchandise.
 Available small dogs and other animals are listed via the Wagtopia platform.
 If that information is available, you can view information about the animals’ backgrounds, health, and sometimes pedigree.

 From there, you can choose to apply to adopt or foster a small dog.
-Mother Gaia Animal Rescue is a very small organization, and not every application will be replied to.
+Mother Gaia Animal Rescue is a very small organization, so declined applications will receive no response.
 If you’re accepted as an adoptive family, you’ll be contacted within four days of your application.

 You will schedule a meet-and-greet which will be followed by a home check.
 If all goes well, you can bring your puppy home with you.
 The adoption fee may vary based on your pet’s species, breed, age, and health.
 Your dog will be spayed, neutered, vaccinated, and microchipped when it’s time to go home.